 The EGDC Secretariat may rule the termination of the collaboration with a

-Supporting Partner in case of serious infringements of the above mentioned commitments, or in case of other serious reasons.
+Supporting Partner in case of serious infringements of the above-mentioned commitments, or in case of other serious reasons.
 The EGDC will communicate its decision via email to the Supporting Partner.
 The termination of the Supporting Partners status will come into force immediately.

 Duties of the EGDC Secretariat and Board